Family portraits don’t come around every day! Here’s what to look for in a family photographer, so you can make the most of your special photos!

 Aside from the obvious – the images – service also deserves a lot of considerations when searching for a family photographer.

 How hands on do they get with planning in advance?
 How much communication is there leading up to your session day?
-Do they offer hair and makeup services complimentary, or do you have to DIY?
 How much time is your actual session?
 What items do they prep or bring so you don’t have to?
 Do you have to wait one week, or one month, to get your images back?

 Can they help with consistency across your family’s images over the years?
 Do they help you with prints, albums, and wall art, or leave you hanging to figure it all out yourself?